karboosx/procer/docs/signals.md

 You can pass different signals to the `resume` method when resuming the execution of the business logic.

-> **Note**: The first empty array is for the variables that you want to pass to the Karboosx\Procer code.
+> **Note**: The first empty array is for the variables that you want to pass to the Procer code.

 ## Receiving signals
 To receive a signal, you can use the several ways to control the flow of the business logic.